Consed--A Finishing Package (Editor, Autofinish, Autoreport, Autoedit, and Align Reads To Reference Sequence)

 Supported Platforms

 If you are interested in assemblies that will use 100,000 reads or more, you might need to have a 64-bit computer.
-I believe any of the above platforms include 64 bit except for regular 32 bit Linux and Solaris-Intel.
+I believe any of the above platforms include 64 bit except for 32 bit Linux.

 The following platforms are currently not supported: